-Dr. Saba is a member of the National Cancer Institute's task force for recurrent metastatic head and neck cancer, a member of ECOG head and neck cancer steering committee, and serves on the American College of Radiology appropriateness criteria panel for head and neck cancer.
-He is also an elected member to the American Head and Neck Society.
+Dr. Saba is a member of the National Cancer Institute's task force for recurrent metastatic head and neck cancer, and in 2016 was named co-chair of the Rare Tumors Task Force of the National Cancer Institute’s Head and Neck Cancer Steering Committee.
+He is also a member of ECOG head and neck cancer steering committee, an elected member to the American Head and Neck Society, and serves on the American College of Radiology appropriateness criteria panel for head and neck cancer.

 Dr. Saba earned his Medical Degree from the American University of Beirut Medical School.
 He completed a Residency in Internal Medicine at Tufts University School of Medicine in Boston, and Clinical Fellowships in Hematology and Oncology at Brown University School of Medicine, and in Bone Marrow Transplant at the University of Toronto Princess Margaret Hospital in Toronto, Canada.

 Dr. Saba's research is focused on clinical and translational work in upper aerodigestive tumors specifically head and neck, and esophageal cancer.
 He has been the recipient of several NIH and industry funded grant support to study these malignancies.
 He has received funding from the NIH to examine novel genomic approaches for diagnosing HPV positive oropharyngeal cancers.
 He conducts and leads a large number of head and neck cancer clinical trials with a focus on molecular endpoints.